-These types of cross processor interrupts are eliminated or reduced when a pool of cache-inhibited pages is pre-allocated.
-As graphics buffer allocations and AGP memory bind requests are made, the pages needed to satisfy these requests are taken from the freelist of pages.
+For systems with NVIDIA PCIe and/or PCI graphics card(s), these types of cross processor interrupts may be eliminated or reduced when a pool of cache-inhibited buffer pages is pre-allocated.
+As graphics buffer allocations are made, the pages needed to satisfy these requests are taken from the pre-allocated freelist of pages.
 Since these pages are already cache-inhibited, there is no need to issue additional flush operations when these pages are used.
-When an allocation or binding is removed, the pages are placed back onto the page freelist, remaining cache-inhibit-clean.
+When a buffer allocation is removed, the pages are placed back onto the page freelist, thus remaining cache-inhibit clean.
 Should the pool of pre-allocated pages be empty when a request is made, pages will be dynamically allocated and cross processor interrupts will be issued in the normal fashion.
 Therefore, it is usually best to pre-allocate enough pages so that the pool of available pages never becomes empty.